angelikakasia/codepath-open-source-precogly/README.md

 Manual result: linking, display, multiple associations, protection updates, duplicate prevention, and refresh persistence all passed.

-After-fix evidence: add the final after-refresh screenshot here after uploading it to this README or link to the image in [PR #327](https://github.com/precogly/precogly/pull/327).

 ## Challenges Faced During Implementation